Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 Physical activity also improves sleep, another important silent panic attack management tool.

-Most days, exercise moderately for 30 minutes.
+Most days, engage in moderate physical exercise for 30 minutes.

 This can be brisk walking, swimming, cycling, or any other fun activity.